Patternslib/Patterns-site/content/_documentation/index.md

 title: Documentation
 summary:
 groups:
-  - name: Developer
+  - name: For developers
-  - name: Designer
+  - name: For designers
 ---